Saturday, October 20, 2008

 GOOD EVENING, LADIES AND GENTLEMEN:

-2.This program is very unique; let me explain two unusual aspects
+2.This program is very unique; let me explain two unusual aspects of this plan.

 A. Design and Technical Issues: